 - Decide on the number of electric batteries that your vehicle might require (more the batteries more will the range you can drive).

-- Then about the electric motor for car conversion, read what type of motors are well suited for your requirement.
+- Then about the electric motors for cars conversion, read what type of motors are well suited for your requirement.

 - You can get these from your local hardware market or get them from suppliers online.
 If you don’t mind going after used parts then you can find many up for sale, just try them.